 Spires, Shires & Shakespeare - Combine a day trip from London with a visit to the University city of Oxford, with its dreaming spires and secluded cloisters, a chance to see the birthplace of the great writer William Shakespeare and his home town of Stratford-upon-Avon, and a meander around the country lanes and beautiful villages of The Cotswolds.

-- Small group tour with maximum 16 people
+Small group day trip - maximum 16 people per tour

 On the return to London your driver will drop you at Victoria Train Station in the city centre.
 This is one of the largest transport stations in London, with excellent connections to all parts of London and beyond.

 Please ensure you arrive at your allocated departure point at least 10 minutes before your departure time.

 Outside The British Museum main entrance on Great Russell Street (MAP).
 Nearest tube stations are Holborn or Tottenham Court Road.

 Outside the Hard Rock Hotel main entrance, Marble Arch (formerly the Cumberland Hotel).
 (MAP) Nearest tube station is Marble Arch

 Outside Holiday Inn Kensington Forum, 97 Cromwell Road (MAP) (wait on Cromwell road by the bus stop, not outside the hotel entrance) Nearest tube station is Gloucester Road